hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable.md

 I have as a software engineer for 40 years, developed all kinds of systems implemented in various languages:

-Fortran, Visual Basic, C / C ++ / Pascal (several variants) / Java / Kotlin / JavaScript (not my favorite).
+Fortran, Visual Basic, C / C ++ / Pascal (several variants) / Java / Kotlin / SQL / JavaScript (not my favorite).
-Including templating language: HTML, JSP, JSF, Thymeleaf, Terraform, XML / XML-schemas, JSON And scripting languages (various).
+Including templating languages: HTML, JSP, JSF, Thymeleaf, Terraform, XML / XML-schemas, JSON, UML and scripting languages (various).

 Sorry I do not remember the details of all of them, when not used them for a while.
 Too much tech mixed together does not make a maintainable system.